 The Board is responsible to shareholders for good corporate governance, setting the Group’s strategic objectives, values and standards, and ensuring the necessary resources are in place to achieve the objectives.

-The Board met on eight occasions during 2015, including a specific meeting to review and update the Group’s long-term strategy.
-The Board of Directors comprises six members, of whom four are non-executive directors and two are executive directors, led by the Group’s part-time Non-Executive Chairman, A.M.
+The Board met on eight occasions during 2016, including a specific meeting to review and update the Group’s long-term strategy.
+The Board of Directors comprises six members, of whom four are non-executive directors and two are executive directors, led by the Group’s parttime Non-Executive Chairman, A.M.
 Thomson, who also chairs the Nomination Committee.
 The Group Chief Executive is S.C.
-Harris and the Senior Independent Non-Executive Director is R. Rajagopal.
-I.B.
-Duncan chairs the Audit Committee and E. Lindqvist is Chairman of the Remuneration Committee.
-Brief biographical details of all directors are given on pages 36 and 37.
-During the year the Board visited a number of UK and overseas facilities, including sites in the UK and Poland.
-Such events involved meetings with local management and the unit workforce to better understand technical and operational performance in countries where Bodycote has a significant presence.
+Harris and the Senior Independent Non-Executive Director is I.B.
+Duncan, who also chairs the Audit Committee.
+E. Lindqvist is Chair of the Remuneration Committee.
+Brief biographical details of all directors are given on pages 36 to 37.
+During the year the Board visited a number of UK and overseas facilities, including sites in the Czech Republic and Belgium.
+Such events involved meetings with local management and the unit workforce to understand more clearly technical and operational performance in countries where Bodycote has a significant presence.

 Matters reserved for the Board were reviewed during the year and updated where required.
 Certain defined powers and issues reserved for the Board to decide are, inter alia:

 - Annual budgets;

 - Directors’ appointments, service agreements, remuneration and succession planning;

 - Policies for financial statements, treasury, safety, health and environment, donations;

 - Committees’ terms of reference;

 - Equity and bank financing;

 - Internal control and risk management;